Over 94% of our IB students scored level 6 or 7 in 2026.

 TOK Application:

-Consider how language as a Way of Knowing interacts with different Areas of Knowledge, such as the natural sciences or the arts.
+Consider how language shapes the production and sharing of knowledge across different Areas of Knowledge, such as the natural sciences or the arts.

 3.3 Knowledge and Politics